hellosolarr/Solarr/README.md

 LittleScriptX offers advanced features for web automation, data extraction, and IP rotation, enhancing privacy.
 Its unique capabilities enable users to access addresses discreetly and securely, safeguarding their online activities.

+## Features

+Here we have a screenshot of the IDE:

 ![Screenshot of LittleScript IDE](https://github.com/norealityxd/LittleScriptX/blob/main/assets/screenshot.png)

 ## Features